nickmbrown/aoc22/readme.md

 ## Day 2
 - Played with pointers in functions today and have no idea whether I used them correctly.
 Everything works though.
 - I might come back to this one later to try to clean it up a little bit.
 I don't like how I implemented part 2, but it is what it is for now.

+## Day 3
+- Once again not done in the most efficient way, but still learning a lot.